 Abdominal hernia operations are very common to avoid a strangulated hernia.
 Depending on its position, the hernia can cause abdominal pain on the right side of your stomach, and the area will be painful to touch.
 It can also cause nausea or frequent vomiting.

 Bladder infections or infections in any other part of the urinary tract can extend to the kidneys and cause inflammation and pain.
 This pain is an abdominal pain beneath the right-hand side of the abdomen, which can later spread to the back.

 The upper colon is found on the right-hand side of the abdomen, and it’s the final part of the digestive tract.
-The pain can be as a result of intestinal inflammation, such as colitis, Irritable Bowel Syndrome, or Crohn’s disease.
+The pain can be the result of intestinal inflammation, such as colitis, irritable bowel syndrome, or Crohn’s disease.

-- How long have you experienced the pain?
+- How long you’ve suffered from the pain.